 Every August, the S.L.E.
 Lupus Foundation sponsors a week at Camp Sunshine for 40 kids with lupus and their families.
 Located in beautiful Casco, Maine, Camp Sunshine provides respite, support, joy and hope to children with life-threatening illnesses and their immediate families through various stages of a child’s illness.
 The program is offered free of charge to all families, and includes transportation to/from Camp, all activities, food and lodging as well as 24-hour onsite medical and psychosocial support.
 Interested in attending?
 Click here for information in English and in Spanish and how to apply.

-A Winning Week at Camp Sunshine
+A Week of Hope at Camp Sunshine

 Click here for the full story of what made Camp Sunshine so special last summer and what you and your family can find this year for Lupus Week.